OctopusDeploy/blog/blog/2020-11/breaking-up-monolith-deployments/index.md

 ![](octopus-project-invoice.png)

 Deployment of the Invoice components now takes only 1 minute versus the 15 minutes in the monolith.
-This is a significant time saving, especially in cases where the invoice components are the only pieces that need updating.
+This is a significant time saving, especially in cases where the invoice components are the only pieces that need to be updated.

 Breaking out the entire process into different projects would yield something similar to this: